Skip to main content

 • “The game is surprisingly bug free for the level of complexity involved, which is refreshing coming from similar games that are a buggy slop fest.”

-• “The game's frame rate is smooth and doesn't have any graphical glitches, but there are many quest-ending glitches such as critical items not spawning and enemies despawning randomly, forcing a restart.”
+• “The game's frame rate is smooth and doesn't have any graphical glitches, but there are so many quest-ending glitches, things like critical items not spawning, enemies just despawning randomly, and so much else that forces a restart.”

 • music